 where the gym becomes a metaphor for justice, with a group of young people fighting against the spread of corruption and abuse; or the series by Sophie Negrier, another émigrée, where the bodies of the disabled begging at traffic lights are brought into a sort of gravity-free environment, artificially recreated through studio lights and backdrops, reminiscent of Bacon’s distorted figures and Matisse’s dances.

-Marco Maggi, Professor at Università della Svizzera italiana (USI) and photography critic for “L’Indice dei libri del mese.”
+Marco Maggi teaches at Università della Svizzera italiana (USI) and is photography critic for “L’Indice dei libri del mese.”